venam/blog/_posts/2012-08-28-evolution-of-security.markdown

 The internet of things has taken place and is growing, security is now a must.
 The object of the *real world* I talked about in 2012 are now everywhere, the self-driving car are at the door.
-It's extremely dangerous to not be aware of basic security practices when building all those new interconnected devices!
+It's dangerous to not be aware of basic security practices when building all those new interconnected devices!